 Dealing with Fall Leaves in your yard and garden can be a challenge.
 But this simple method will let you use those leaves to improve your soil.
 Turn those leaves into Leaf Mold.

-For most of the 20 years we have been gardening our method for dealing with fall leaves has been just tilling them into the soil of our garden beds after first running them over with a lawn mower to shred them up a bit.
-This adds organic mater to the soil and improves soil structure.
+For most of the 20 years, we have been gardening our method for dealing with fall leaves has been just tilling them into the soil of our garden beds after first running them over with a lawnmower to shred them up a bit.
+This adds organic matter to the soil and improves soil structure.
 I learned this year from the Master Gardener course that this is not the best practice.
 Un-decomposed organic mater that is mixed into the soil will temporally tie up the nitrogen in the surrounding soil as the decomposing bacteria uses that nitrogen to complete their job.
-It if far better to compost the leaves or even better put them in a pile of their own to make Leaf Mold.
+It is far better to compost the leaves or even better put them in a pile of their own to make Leaf Mold.

 Making Leaf Mold

 Leaf mold is the end result you get after a couple of years worth of decomposition of leaves.
 Leaf mold is different than compost and has fewer nutrients than compost.
 Despite that, it makes a fantastic soil amendment and is especially beneficial for crops in the cabbage family and for carrots.
 We grow a lot of both of those crops so I thought we would give it a try this year.